linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/4 Hecksher-Ohlin I.md

 - Expands on Ricardian and Specific-factors models

-$\circ$  Introduces mobile capital factors of production
+- Introduces mobile capital factors of production
-$\bigcirc$  Capital factors may move to other sectors in the long-run
+- Capital factors may move to other sectors in the long-run

 - Capital may be substituted for labor and labor for capital
-○ Labor competes against capital in addition to utilizing it
+- Labor competes against capital in addition to utilizing it
 - Once real-world adjustments made, fits data well

-# Heckscher-Ohlin Theory
+## Heckscher-Ohlin Theory

 - Comparative advantage influenced by

-○ Relative abundance of factors
+- Relative abundance of factors
-○ Technology choice
+- Technology choice

 - Comparative advantage in these drives international trade
 - Intensity of factor use

-$\bigcirc$  Focus on Labor versus Capital
+- Focus on Labor versus Capital
-$\circ$  Control rate of MPL decline
+- Control rate of MPL decline

-# History of Heckscher-Ohlin Theorem
+## History of Heckscher-Ohlin Theorem

 - Theory developed between 1919 and 1924
 End of long period of substantial international trade growth
 - Dramatic improvements in transportation, "mobilizing" capital goods

-○ Capability to move large machines within country/internationally
+- Capability to move large machines within country/internationally
-○ Evened out technology differences between countries
+- Evened out technology differences between countries

-# Origins of Heckscher-Ohlin Model
+## Origins of Heckscher-Ohlin Model

 - Debate between Heckscher and Knut Wicksell

-○ Wicksell influenced by Malthus and concerns about economic equity
+- Wicksell influenced by Malthus and concerns about economic equity
-○ Heckscher focused on the effects of relative abundance of factors of production
+- Heckscher focused on the effects of relative abundance of factors of production

 - Mass emigration from Sweden to US 1871 to 1890 due to:

-○ Abundance of labor and scarcity of productive land and limited manufacturing led to  $44 \%$ population decrease
+- Abundance of labor and scarcity of productive land and limited manufacturing led to $44\%$ population decrease

-# Origins of Heckscher-Ohlin Model
+## Origins of Heckscher-Ohlin Model

 - During 1918-1920 Wicksell and Heckscher corresponded on the impact of increasing wood prices on Swedish labor

-○ Wicksell believed would lead to another wave of emigration
+- Wicksell believed would lead to another wave of emigration

 - Limited number of wealthy owners of forests who would choose to export raw lumber leading to labor emigration

 Heckscher argued immigration into Sweden would follow

 Real wages would fall as wood prices rose

 - Sweden equipped with scarce resource (charcoal) – globally abundant labor would immigrate

-# Heckscher-Ohlin Assumptions
+## Heckscher-Ohlin Assumptions

 - Two by two by two model

-$\circ$  Factors:
+- Factors:

 Labor
 Capital

-$\circ$  Industries:
+- Industries:

 Shoes
 Computers

 Countries:

 Home
 Foreign

-# Heckscher-Ohlin Assumptions
+## Heckscher-Ohlin Assumptions

 - Factor Endowments:

-○ Home:
+- Home:

 $$
 \overline {{K}} = K_{S} + K_{C}